-The amendments clarify that the Company should transfer a property to or from investment property when, and only when, the property meets or ceases to meet the definition of an investment property and there is evidence of a change in use.
+The amendments clarify that the Company and its subsidiaries should transfer a property to or from investment property when, and only when, the property meets or ceases to meet the definition of an investment property and there is evidence of a change in use.
 In isolation, a change in management's intentions for the use of a property does not provide evidence of a change in use.
-The amendments also clarify that evidence of a change in use is not limited to those illustrated in IAS 40.
+The amendments also clarify that evidence of a change in use is not limited to those illustrated in

+IAS 40.

-The Company may elect to apply the amendments prospectively and reclassify the property as required to reflect the conditions that exist at the date of initial application.
+The Company and its subsidiaries may elect to apply the amendments prospectively and reclassify the property as required to reflect the conditions that exist at the date of initial application.
 Any adjustment to the carrying amount upon reclassification is recognized in the opening balance of other equity at that date.
-The Company is also required to disclose the reclassified amounts and such amounts should be included in the reconciliation of the carrying amount of investment property.
-Alternatively, the Company may elect to apply the amendments retrospectively if, and only if, that is possible without the use of hindsight.
+The Company and its subsidiaries are also required to disclose the reclassified amounts and such amounts should be included in the reconciliation of the carrying amount of investment property.
+Alternatively, the Company and its subsidiaries may elect to apply the amendments retrospectively if, and only if, that is possible without the use of hindsight.